Speakers Summit: India knocked out in Maldives

 Qasim Suri remained determined in his resolve to tell the world about Indian brutalities in IHK.
 He said the entire valley had been converted into a heavily militarised zone and people were being stopped to perform their religious obligations.

+It was the first interaction between Pakistan and India at government level after latter’s unilateral action in Indian Held Kashmir (IHK) on August 5.

-The participants of the conference strongly condemned Indian atrocities in IHK and urged the international community to take notice of Indian brutalities.
+The participants of the conference strongly condemned India’s atrocities in IHK and urged international community to take notice of Indian brutalities.

 Meanwhile, Prime Minister Imran Khan reminded the world to realise serious threats posed to regional peace by the supremacist Hindu group Rashtriya Swayamsevak Sangh (RSS), which has taken over the nuclear-armed India with a ‘mad ideology’.